benjamin-maynard/kubernetes-cloud-mysql-backup/README.md

 ## GCS Backend Configuration

-The below subheadings detail how to configure kubernetes-cloud-mysql-backup to backup to an Google GCS backend.
+The below subheadings detail how to configure kubernetes-cloud-mysql-backup to backup to a Google GCS backend.

 ### GCS - Configuring the Service Account